Growth Groups Starting Again at FBC

 When do Growth Groups meet?

 Groups will typically meet every other week on a set day.
-Your group will meet for approximately one and a half hours.
+Your group will meet for approximately one and a half to two hours.
+Visit the calendar or upcoming events to find the next group time and location.

 Where do Growth Groups meet?